mguachun/concert-client/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Ejguzman3988/hobby-client.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/Ejguzman3988/hobby-client/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/mguachun/concert-client.git.

-## Code of Conduct

-Everyone interacting in the Bankroll Management project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/Ejguzman3988/hobby-client/blob/master/CODE_OF_CONDUCT.md).

 ## Available Scripts